insected/bobbae_gcp-wiki/Kubernetes-Storage.md

 A [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) provides a way for administrators to describe the "classes" of storage they offer.
 Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.
 Kubernetes itself is unopinionated about what classes represent.
 This concept is sometimes called "profiles" in other storage systems.

+Each StorageClass contains the fields provisioner, parameters, and reclaimPolicy, which are used when a PersistentVolume belonging to the class needs to be dynamically provisioned.

+The name of a StorageClass object is significant, and is how users can request a particular class.
+Administrators set the name and other parameters of a class when first creating StorageClass objects, and the objects cannot be updated once they are created.

+Administrators can specify a default StorageClass only for PVCs that don't request any particular class to bind to: see the [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) for details.

 https://kubernetes.io/docs/concepts/storage/storage-classes/